mltony/nvda-browser-nav/README.md

 # BrowserNav addon for NVDA
 This add-on provides NVDA users powerful navigation commands in browser mode.
+It works in web browsers, as well as any other applications that support NVDA browse mode, such as Word documents and email clients.
 For example, with BrowserNav you can find vertically aligned paragraphs, that is paragraphs with the same horizontal offset.
 This can be used to read hierarchical trees of comments or malformed HTML tables.
 You can also find paragraphs written in the same font size or style.
 BrowserNav also provides new QuickNav commands: P for next paragraph and Y for next tab.